About the Journal

 All reviewers have an earned doctorate and publication experience.

 Full-length articles are double blind peer-reviewed by at least 1 reviewer.
-Reflection essays are peer-reviewed by the Reflections Editor.
+Reflection essays are peer-reviewed by the Reflections Editor and/or external reviewer.
 Book reviews and resources are peer-reviewed by the Book Review & Resources editor.
-Arts-based works may be reviewed by artists familiar with that genre in addition to being reviewed by the editors.
+Arts-based works may be reviewed by artists familiar with that genre and/or by the editors.

 For general questions and comments about the peer-review process, the journal or its editorial policies that are not addressed here, we encourage potential authors to contact the Senior Editors directly at email@example.com.

-Two issues are published per year (Spring, Fall):
+Two issues are published per year (Spring, Fall).
+Special issues may also be published at other times.

 Open Access Policy